ngonzo27/ngonzo27.github.io/index.md

 I am a electrical engineering major at CSUF and I plan on graduating in 2029.

+The link to my github profile is: https://github.com/ngonzo27

 ## Favorite CPSC 120L Labs

 * Lab 4 Part 2: